Catel/Catel.Templates/templates/C#/ProjectTemplates/Catel.WPF.Application/readme.txt

 This repository template allows any user to keep the generic deployment / solution files in sync with the latest standards and allows for easy packaging and deployment.

+The generated project file contains fallback values in case the repository template cannot be found in order to make sure the initially created project compiles.

 ------------------------------------------------------------------------------------------------